 Therefore, organizations like insurance are intended to apply strategies such as type of hospital (Costs of services provided to patients hospitalized in educational hospitals are higher than costs of only-treatment hospitals) and consider issues like inflation rate (12) at the time of making contract with insurance to prevent any damage.
-Also, in another study conducted on National Health Service (NHS) organization, it was observed that all 60 cases of global operations, with exception of one case, have higher global operation costs than other ones in private sectors are less for the insurance organizations (2).
+Also, in another study conducted on National Health Service (NHS) organization, it was observed that all 60 cases of global operations, with exception of one case, have higher global operation costs than other ones in private sections and the final cost of surgeries in private sectors are less for the insurance organizations (2).